FasterDecoding/Medusa/README.md

 - Instead of introducing a new model, we train multiple decoding heads on the *same* model.
 - The training is parameter-efficient so that even GPU poor can do it.
 And since there is no additional model, there is no need to adjust the distributed computing setup.
-- Relaxing the requirement of matching the distribution of the original model makes the generation with random sampling even faster than greedy decoding.
+- Relaxing the requirement of matching the distribution of the original model makes the non-greedy generation even faster than greedy decoding.
 <p align="center">
   <picture>
   <img src="assets/size_speedup.png" width="45%">